Miles Boykin: Baltimore Ravens

 Boykin was selected by the Baltimore Ravens in the third round (93rd overall) of the 2019 NFL draft.
 He caught a touchdown pass in his NFL debut in the Ravens' 2019 season opener against the Miami Dolphins.
 Boykin recorded a career-high three receptions and his second career touchdown in Week 4 against the Cleveland Browns.
 He recorded a career-high 55 yards, including a 50-yard catch, in Week 7 against the Seattle Seahawks.
 Boykin recorded his third touchdown against the New York Jets in Week 15.

 Boykin was placed on the reserve/COVID-19 list by the team on December 16, 2020, and activated three days later.

 On September 1, 2021, Boykin was placed on injured reserve to start the season with a hamstring injury.
 On September 29, Boykin was activated to the active roster.

 On April 18, 2022, the Ravens released Boykin to save salary cap space.

 Pittsburgh Steelers

 On April 19, 2022, the Pittsburgh Steelers claimed Boykin off of waivers.

 He was re-signed to a one-year contract on April 24, 2023.

 New York Giants

 On April 9, 2024, Boykin signed with the New York Giants.
 On August 28, Boykin was released by the Giants and re-signed to the practice squad the same day, but was released a few days later.

 Seattle Seahawks

 On September 18, 2024, Boykin was signed to the Seattle Seahawks' practice squad.

 Chicago Bears

 On April 3, 2025, Boykin was signed by the Chicago Bears to a one-year deal.
 On August 26, he was released by the Bears as part of final roster cuts and signed to the practice squad the following day.
 On November 8, Boykin was released.

+Dallas Renegades

+On January 13, 2026, Boykin was selected by the Dallas Renegades in the 2026 UFL Draft.
+However, on February 11, Boykin announced his retirement from professional football.